stellar/stellar-core/docs/software/commands.md

         When specified it must match one of the protocol versions supported by the node and should be greater than ledgerVersion from the current ledger<br>
+    * `configupgradesetkey` (base64 encoded XDR serialized `ConfigUpgradeSetKey`) this key will be converted to a ContractData LedgerKey, and the ContractData LedgerEntry retrieved with that will have a val of SCV_BYTES containing a serialized ConfigUpgradeSet.
+Each ConfigSettingEntry in the ConfigUpgradeSet will be used to update the existing network ConfigSettingEntry that exists at the corresponding CONFIG_SETTING LedgerKey.

 * **surveytopology**
   `surveytopology?duration=DURATION&node=NODE_ID`<br>